keulloi/Laser-CLD1010p-User-Manual/README.md

 ---

-# Running the Program
+# Hardware Set up and Running the Program

+## 1. Open the Laser Power, and switch the key to unlock
+## 2. Connect Laser and AD2 to your computer
+## 3. Connect Laser and AD2(black wire to ground; red wire to W1)
-Open Command Prompt inside the project folder:
+## 4. Open Command Prompt inside the project folder:
 ```bash
 python cld1010lp_gui_windows.py
 ```